GSA/digitalgov.gov/content/posts/2013/09/2013-09-27-what-is-a-customer-centric-culture.md

 {{< legacy-img src="2014/06/250-x-240-Customer-Service-Experience-NemanjaZs-iStock-Thinkstock-462082529.jpg" alt="Customer word puzzle" caption="" >}}

-In our very first customer experience (CX) blog post about <a href="{{< link "2013-07-10-kicking-off-our-customer-experience-program.md" >}}" target="_blank">GSA’s Office of Citizen Services and Innovative Technologies’ (OCSIT) Customer Experience Program</a>, we published our principles and values.
+In our very first customer experience (CX) blog post about <a href="{{< ref "2013-07-10-kicking-off-our-customer-experience-program.md" >}}" target="_blank">GSA’s Office of Citizen Services and Innovative Technologies’ (OCSIT) Customer Experience Program</a>, we published our principles and values.

 Our core principles say that all staff will: